leo-arch/clifm/src/README.md

 gcc -o clifm *.c -lreadline -ltermcap -lmagic -lnvpair
 ```

-**NOTE**: Since compiling in this way only produces a binary file, it is necessary to manually copy the remaining files.
+**NOTE 1**: Since compiling in this way only produces a binary file, it is necessary to manually copy the remaining files.
 See the `install` block of the [Makefile](https://github.com/leo-arch/clifm/blob/master/Makefile).

 **NOTE 2**: You can drop `-lmagic` if compiling with `_NO_MAGIC`.
 In the same way, you can drop `-lintl` if compiling with `_NO_GETTEXT`.
 See below.

 **NOTE 3**: If running on _Solaris/Illumos_ consult the [troubleshooting section](https://github.com/leo-arch/clifm/wiki/Troubleshooting#warning-prompt) in case of issues with the warning prompt.
 The `nvpair` library is used to get files creation time.
 You can drop `-lnvpair`, however, if compiling with `_NO_SUN_BIRTHTIME`.

-**NOTE 4**: If the binary size is an issue, it is recommended to use [upx(1)](https://linux.die.net/man/1/upx) to significantly reduce (50-70%) the size of the executable file (at the expense of some performance):
+**NOTE 4**: If the binary size is an issue, you can use [upx(1)](https://linux.die.net/man/1/upx) to significantly reduce (50-70%) the size of the executable file (at the expense of some performance):

 ```sh
 upx clifm